-When the Korean 12-step skincare routine took off and gained popularity in the mainstream beauty industry, one of the biggest questions that people had was: "What exactly is an essence?"
-Is it a serum, or a toner—or both?
+As the Korean 12-step skincare routine gains popularity in mainstream beauty circles, people are asking, "What exactly is an essence?" and "Is it a serum or a toner—or both?"

-Essences have a texture much more liquid-y than a serum, but still thicker than water, and the formulas are usually completely clear.
-Because of this, it's difficult to picture that they actually do anything, but they work to improve the overall efficacy of the products you layer on top of it.
-We compiled all the information you need to know about essences, including the most elusive question of all: Do you really need one?
+Since an essence has a more liquid-y texture than a serum (but is thicker than water) and is usually clear, it's hard to imagine they actually do anything; but they improve the efficacy of products you layer on top of them.
+We compiled what you need to know about essences, including the answer to, "Do I really need one?"

-What does an essence actually do?
+What does an essence do?

 "An essence is used to support the benefits of all the other products in your routine," Dr. Ourian adds.
 "The active ingredients within an essence will penetrate even deeper into your skin, working to better enhance your other skincare products and making your entire skincare routine more effective.
 It's a vital part of maintaining your skin's health."

 How should I incorporate essences in my skincare routine?